db47h/ragel/README.md

 ### API

-The `ragel.Interface` implementation discussed above brings a `*State` instance `s`, into the scope of actions in ragel state machine definitions.
+The `ragel.Interface` implementation discussed above brings a `*State` instance `s` into the scope of actions in ragel state machine definitions.
 Actions can use its `Emit`, `Errorf` and `Newline` methods.
 The first two are mostly self-explanatory.
-Users who need accurate line and column tracking must take care of calling `Newline` at the right place, especially when ignoring white space (see how this is done in the above example).
+Users who need accurate line and column tracking must take care of calling `Newline` at the right places (see how this is done in the above example).

 The `State.SaveVars` and `State.GetVars` methods manage the standard ragel state variables and are only meant to be used by the `ragel.Interface` implementation.